CSCfi/csc-user-guide/docs/apps/pcl.md

 PCL has been compiled with Boost, Eigen, FLANN and Qhull

+If you have a need for an updated version, please contact us at servicedesk@csc.fi

 ## Usage

 PCL is included in the __pcl__ module and can be loaded with